jschaefer619/DH150-2020S/README.md

 ### Heuristic Ten: Help and Documentation

-* In place of a help feature, there is a well-communicated \'contact'\ page on the website, which has information for reaching various staff members.
+* In place of a help feature, there is a well-communicated \'contact\' page on the website, which has information for reaching various staff members.
 * Perhaps an alternative could be implemented to recieve on the spot help for certain issues.
 An \'FAQ\' page could be helpful for users to recieve immediate feedback for various questions.

 * *Severity Rating 1*